artorias961/robotics-dog/README.md

 - Mechanical
   - Determine what type of filament for the final product
   - Determine what type of [infill patterns](https://all3dp.com/2/cura-infill-patterns-all-you-need-to-know/)
+  - What type of leg (how many degree of freedom)
+  - Limit the weight of the dog between 10 to 25 pounds
   - Determine the environment the dog will be in
     - Terrain
     - Environment weather, temperature, and humidity